cppalliance/safe-cpp/proposal/draft.md

 Because of the importance of MIR analysis in enforcing type and lifetime safety, the first thing compiler engineers should focus on when pursuing Safe C++ is to lower their frontend's AST to MIR.
 Several compiled languages already pass through a mid-level IR: Swift passes through SIL,[^sil] Rust passes through MIR,[^mir] and Circle passes through it's mid-level IR when targeting the relocation object model.
 There is an effort called ClangIR[^clangir] to lower Clang to an MLIR dialect called CIR, but the project is in an early phase and doesn't have enough coverage to support the language or library features described in this document.

+Once there is a MIR representation with adequete coverage, begin work on the MIR analysis.
+Borrow checking is a very intricate algorithm, but fortunately it's easy to print the MIR and the lifetime and outlives constraints as you lower and check functions, so developers know where they're at.
+The NLL RFC[^borrow-checking] is sufficient to get developers started on MIR analysis.

-Once there is a MIR representation with adequete coverage, most of the work involves piping information from the frontend down to the MIR.
-Most conspicuously are lifetime parameters on functions and classes and lifetime arguments on _lifetime binders_.
-This necessitates a comprehensive change to the compiler's type system.
-Whereever you had a type, you may now have a _lifetime-qualified type_.
-The compiler will have to strip the binders off to access the type inside, which would indicate a pointer, reference, struct, primitive, etc.
+The most demanding frontend work work involves piping information from the frontend down to the MIR.
+Lifetime parameters on functions and classes and lifetime arguments on lifetime binders necessitate a comprehensive change to the compiler's type system.
+Wherever there's a type, you may now have a _lifetime-qualified type_.
+(That is, a type with bound lifetimes.)

 Template specialization involves additional deduplication work, where lifetime arguments on template argument types are replaced by proxy lifetime arguments.
 This helps canonicalize specializations while preserving the relationship established by its lifetime parameterization.
 Lifetime normalization and canonicalization is also very challenging to implement, partly because there is no precedent for lifetime language entities in C++.
 This aspect of the frontend work is by far the most difficult programming that will be faced when implementing memory safety for C++.
 The dataflow analysis by contrast is very easy, mostly because the MIR is such an elegant language for expressing programs at that phase.